Fischer-L/PicRestaurants/README.md

 - The server side
   - Utilize Yelp's graphQL API to search restaurants

+  - Accept the restaurant search requests from the client side

   - The API key is on the server side so will not be exposed to the client.